KeyleXiao/ScreenRecord/README.md

 When you click the "Start Recording" or "Screenshot" buttons, a full-screen overlay with a crosshair cursor will appear.
 Drag to select the region you want to capture.
+You can press **Esc** or right-click to cancel.
 The application waits for this selection before continuing, so be sure to draw a rectangle instead of thinking the program has frozen.